Cound Brook

 Cound Brook (pronounced COOnd) is a tributary of the River Severn in Shropshire, England, running to south of the county town Shrewsbury.
-The Cound Brook rises in the Stretton Hills and discharges into the River Severn at Eyton on Severn after winding its way for 22 mi across the southern Shropshire-Severn plains.
+The Cound Brook rises in the Stretton Hills, and enters the River Severn at Eyton on Severn after winding its way for 22 mi across the southern Shropshire-Severn plain.
+This length is measured from high on the Long Mynd (near Boiling Well).

 The flow of the Cound Brook can vary from sluggish in a dry summer to a raging torrent in winter or spring.
-The river is crossed by several bridges along its route including two historic and unusual iron bridges.
+The river is crossed by several bridges along its route, including two historic and unusual iron bridges.
 Several other roads cross the river as fords.
-The river has breached its banks on the lower flood plain several times in the past and is now monitored by the local rivers authority.
+The river has breached its banks on the lower flood plain several times in the past, and is now monitored by the local rivers authority.

 The river is named after Cound, the last settlement it passes through prior to the confluence with the River Severn.
-Conversely one of the villages on its route, Condover, is thought to have been named after the river during the late medieval period.
+Conversely, one of the villages on its route, Condover, is thought to have been named after the river during the late medieval period.

-The Coundmoor Brook is a smaller watercourse which flows into the Cound Brook near its confluence with the Severn at Cound.
+The Coundmoor Brook is a smaller watercourse which flows into the Cound Brook at Cound, near its confluence with the Severn.